Hexcede/ClassUtil/README.md

 # ClassUtil
 ClassUtil is a utility module aimed for ease of use with object oriented programming in Roblox.
 It uses zero metatables (better performance!) and is easy to use!
+It offers an easy and clean way to handle class inheritance.
 See **Usage** section below.

 ## Installation